kletobias/p2022/_posts/2026-02-02-2025-the-year-of-toy-agents.md

 4. Designs verification layers that don't trust the model just because the answer sounds confident.

-That someone is not a casual user.
+That someone is not a casual user.<br>
-That someone is not a slide in a pitch deck.
+That someone is not a slide in a pitch deck.<br>
 That someone is a domain expert who is **actively governing** the AI.

-Which leads to a very unpopular truth:
+Which leads to a very unpopular truth:<br>
 AI does not make things "less technical."
-It makes them **differently technical**.
+It makes them **differently technical**.<br>
 The work moves from "write all the code yourself" to "design, constrain, and continuously audit a non-deterministic collaborator."

 ## What real AI work looked like for me in 2025